 Trust in your equipment just gives you that physiological edge, but you must do some self-analysis when a good camera costing $1000 and the other is $7000 and has a ¼ of the functions, that the latter will provide X7 times better IQ and will sell for more.

 You don’t buy a Leica only because of it’s specs but because it makes a statement over your wealth and status within the society, therefore you wouldn’t expect to pay a real small amount for it.Non-Leica user

-If lens quality is your concern, stick a Voigtlander in front of your camera to get a little extra micro contrast.
+If lens quality is your concern, stick a Voigtlander in front of your camera to get a little extra micro-contrast.
 It will not break your bank and you have the ultimate luxury of manual focus as well.
-In some cases, many of you camera functions will not work so you will be as limited as a Leica with the same or even better quality image IQ.
+In some cases, many of your camera functions will not work so you will be as limited as a Leica with the same or even better quality image IQ.

 Leica cameras are unreachable to the bourgeois

-If you can’t have something you want it.
+If you can’t have something, you want it.
 The price of Leica cameras are not set according to their intrinsic value, but rather to place it in a segment only reachable by a targeted segment of photographers.
 It is the same segment that Patek Philippe watches are targeting.
 These watches are not better at keeping time than any other $50 Swatch watch.
-Yes there is fine artistic work and they are handcrafted, much more so than a Leica camera.
+Yes, there is beautiful artwork, and they are handcrafted, much more so than a Leica camera.